The Photography Gear Behind Our Work

 Sony A7C Mirrorless Camera

 I chose the Sony A7C because it lets me move freely.
-It’s small enough to carry all day across forests, lakeshores, and mountain trails, but still delivers the full-frame quality I need to capture every little detail — from a whispering breeze in the trees to the softest smile between a couple.
+It’s small enough to carry all day across forests, lakeshores, and mountain trails, but still delivers the full-frame quality I need to capture every little detail.

 It’s the camera that feels like it’s always ready for an adventure, just like I am.